leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 # Basic Concepts

-In order to work with openhatd it is necessary to understand some basic concepts.
+In order to use openhatd it is necessary to understand some basic concepts.
 This will also give you some understanding of openhatd's flexibility and limitations.

 ## Ports